senko/dante/README.md

 ## Aync Dante

-Dante can also be used asynchronously with the identical API, both for plain Python objects and Pydantic models:
+Dante supports async usage with the identical API, both for plain Python objects and Pydantic models:

 ```python
 from asyncio import run